ELECTRIC BOARDS - FREQUENTLY ASKED QUESTIONS

-How do you stop on an electric skateboard?
+How do I stop on an electric skateboard?

 The wireless remote is very intuitive.
 Simply move the throttle forward to accelerate, or pull it backward to brake.

-We have taken steps to avoid water damaging critical electrical components, but we still do not recommend riding in wet conditions.
+We have taken steps to avoid water damaging critical electrical components, but we do not recommend riding in wet conditions.